 - Avoid raised front yards.
 If necessary, they will only be permitted if associated retaining walls are faced with high quality materials in character with the architecture of the building and landscaping is provided.
-Required landscaping includes a minimum of 1 metre of irrigated landscaping directly in front of the base (sidewalk adjacent) and 0.5 m of irrigated landscaping at the top of the retaining wall, in front of any fencing or guard rails.
+Required landscaping includes a minimum of 1 metre of irrigated landscaping directly in front of the base (sidewalk adjacent) and 0.5 m of irrigated landscaping at the top of the retaining wall, in front of any fencing or quard rails.
 Retaining walls are limited to 0.6 metres in height.
 Tiered landscaping will be required for any retaining wall interfaces over 0.6 metres in height. - Avoid placing balconies directly above the porch to retain the sense of entry at ground level. - Active living spaces, such as living, dining rooms and kitchens, should face the street with overlooking windows at grade.
 Private bedrooms should be located on upper floors or away from unit frontages. - Main floor elevations should be set between 0.6 to 1.2 metres above the adjacent sidewalk grade.
-Step main floor elevation between units to follow the sidewalk grade. - Use soft edges (landscaping etc.) to create opportunity for more pedestrian activity and interaction. - Provide 1.5 2.0m drivway aprons.
-Include and locate trees along drive aisles between garages. - Set buildings frontages 4.5 metres on all residential interfaces.
+Step main floor elevation between units to follow the sidewalk grade. - Use soft edges (landscaping etc.) to create opportunity for more pedestrian activity and interaction. - Provide 1.5 2.0m driveway aprons.
+Include and locate trees along drive aisles between garages. - Set buildings frontages 4.5 metres on all residential interfaces. - - Provide a second inside row of trees on private property where setbacks are 4 m or more to reinforce a formal tree lined - On-site pedestrian pathways, where applicable, should be at least 1.5 metres wide universal accessibility.